IN THE MOUNTAINS OF FIRE

 I pry the wrong side of the door open enough to shove my pack through.
 Before our smokers can return, Guaril triggers another short-circuit, arcing to an invading roach so as to offer an explanation for the malfunctions later, and the entire machine does some alarming smoking of its own, prompting the guards to frantic action.
 I barely squeeze through the gap, cursing Cybil’s cooking with every scraping inch, and finally pop through with a gasp.

 The door springs back to its original position…mostly.
 May it be a Truth that when the guards return they won’t notice a slight increase of shadow.
 Smelling smoke with that nasty burnt-rubber edge of frying insulation, I spit on my handkerchief and rub a bit of blood off of the wood, then hasten out of there before the fire-squad arrives to make my departure more awkward than it has to be.
-Faster than anyone without speeded reflexes could move.
+I dart into another corridor faster than anyone without speeded reflexes could move.

 Because Guaril weakens, too.
 He won’t manage anything more today; I’m on my own for the rest of the trip back to base.